Pratham9527/AI-Voice-Agents---MurfAI-Challenge/README.md

 - **MCP integration** extends agent capabilities with external tools
 - **Context preservation** during agent handoffs maintains conversation flow
 - **LLM-based evaluation** can provide nuanced feedback on user explanations
+- **Pre-warming data** (like FAQs) significantly reduces latency during calls
+- **Keyword matching** can be faster and more predictable than semantic search for specific domains
+- **Natural lead capture** feels less like a form interrogation and more like a conversation

 ## 🔮 Upcoming Days